-Through the low-income community solar project initiative, "[i]ncentives shall be offered to low-income customers, either directly or through developers, to increase the participation of low-income subscribers of community solar projects."
-Again, the term "developer" is undefined; as community solar project subscriptions may be actively marketed by entities other than the literal definition of photovoltaic project "developers," it is unclear whether this phrasing is intended to include all entities marketing such subscriptions or only the project's actual developer.
-The Agency will interpret "developer" to be an Approved Vendor or their project partner.
+Through the low-income community solar project initiative, "[i]ncentives shall be offered to lowincome customers, either directly or through developers, to increase the participation of low-income subscribers of community solar projects."188 Again, the term "developer" is undefined; as community solar project subscriptions may be actively marketed by entities other than the literal definition of photovoltaic project "developers," itno guidance is unclearprovided as to whether this phrasing is intended to include all entities marketing such subscriptions or only the project's actual developer.
+The Agency will interprethas interpreted "developer" to be an Approved Vendor or their project partner.

-A requirement of this program is that each participating project's developer "shall identify its partnership with community stakeholders regarding the location, development, and participation in the project."
-Unclear from this phrasing is what constitutes a "community stakeholder," or whether the project itself must include "community stakeholders" from the community in which the project is located (presumably so), the community of any subscribers (unclear), or both (also unclear).
+A requirement of this program is that each participating project's developer "shall identify its partnership with community stakeholders regarding the location, development, and participation in the project."189 Unclear fromUndefined in this phrasing is what constitutes a "community stakeholder," or whether the project itself must include "community stakeholders" from the community in which the project is located (presumably so), the community of any subscribers (unclear), or both (also unclear).